-After tons of researching and asking around roofing contractors about the best air hoses for nail guns, we selected our favorite picks that work best for roofing, framing and siding projects.
+After tons of researching and asking other roofing contractors about the best air hoses for nail guns, we selected our favorite picks that work best for roofing, framing, and siding projects.

 Some polyurethane hoses have the tendency to kink due to how light and flexible they are.

 When you work at heights or on steep inclines the weight of your nail gun hose is very important.

 For those in a rush, here are our top recommendations embedded in a table.
-Below the table, you’ll find small reviews of the air hoses and a comprehensive buying guide to teach you how to pick the right roofing air hose for the job.
+Below the table, you’ll find reviews of the best air hoses and a comprehensive buying guide to teach you how to pick the right roofing air hose for the job.

 BEST ROOFING AIR HOSES FOR NAIL GUNS